 As you meander along the Asian-inspired red planked footbridge, gushing over a gorgeous mountain stream, stop off to dip in one of the 17 beautiful slate hot springs, dotted through the dense native forest of Villarrica National Park.

 If you can steal yourself away from the thermal pools, there are two waterfalls you can stand underneath or three plunge pools for when you need to cool off.

 If all that soul soaking makes you hungry, dine at the café where great pizzas are their thing, or find new travelling companions by the communal open fire.

-This dreamy paradise with its hot therapuetic waters are well worth the aching muscles..
+This dreamy paradise with its hot therapeutic waters is well worth the aching muscles...

 I must also mention the famous Puritama Hot Springs in the Atacama desert.
-Consisting of 8 natural geothermal pools linked by a series of wooden walkways.
+It consists of 8 natural geothermal pools linked by a series of wooden walkways!